lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 ## Goals

-This document aim is to improve user experience with lscli tool with strong emphasis to lower entry level for new users.
+This document aim is to improve user experience with lambdastack tool with strong emphasis to lower entry level for new users.
 It provides idea for following scenarios:
- * lscli installation
+ * lambdastack installation
  * environment initialization and deployment
  * environment component update
  * cli tool update